 From 2012 to the present the band has reunited for special shows including one in 2014 which was recorded for the live album “Vital” and that same year the band headlined Cuba’s “Patria Grande Festival”, making this the band’s first visit to their sister Island, and being the first latin/metal band from Puerto Rico to be invited to perform and represent their culture at this historical event.
 This festival represents one the most important cultural exchange events in all of Latin America and is a huge honor for the band to step up and rock the house.

 In 2018 singer Sergio Curbelo left the band and a new singer, Diego Romero took over.
-They headlined the “Viva La Rock Fest” and the band plans to keep writing new material.
+They headlined the “Viva La Rock Fest” and released 2 new tracks: “Súbele la Candela”and “Viento” for which they also did an official music video.